2024 Call for Library Fellows

-The John L. Nau III Center for Civil War History invites applications for short-term fellowships to conduct research on the U.S. Civil War era in the University of Virginia’s Albert and Shirley Small Special Collections Library for a period of up to one month in 2018.
+The John L. Nau III Center for Civil War History invites applications for short-term fellowships to conduct research on the U.S. Civil War era in the University of Virginia’s Albert and Shirley Small Special Collections Library in 2024.
 At least two fellowships will be awarded each year.

-Nau Center Fellowships are open to U.S. citizens and foreign nationals who live beyond a 60-mile radius of Charlottesville, VA and
+The Nau Center's Library Fellowships are open to U.S. citizens and foreign nationals who live beyond a 60-mile radius of Charlottesville, VA, and

 - are doctoral students who have advanced to candidacy, or

 - are independent scholars with a significant record of scholarly achievement.

 Once awarded, fellowships cannot be extended or renewed.